 Take X and add AI...

-- Lack of labelled data.Indeed, what are the full consequences for business models, organizations, and cultures, as we towards an AI first world?
+- Lack of labelled data.Indeed, what are the full consequences for business models, organizations, and cultures, as we move towards an AI first world?

 - (Problems with) Model transparency and troubleshooting

 (If you have a model with 2000 co-dependent variables how could that be explained to humans?).